-To accomplish these goals, we are developing and applying a wide-variety of current and emerging biochemical, biophysical, immunochemical, molecular and cell biology approaches to 1) purify and reconstitute membrane proteins into lipid vesicles for structure-function analyses; 2) identify and characterize important structural, functional, and regulatory protein domains; 3) define specific protein-protein interactions responsible for the formation of molecular assemblies; 4) develop novel reagents and cell and animal models for analysis of retinal degenerative diseases; and 5) investigate therapeutic interventions for selective retinal degenerative diseases.
+To accomplish these goals, we are developing and applying a wide variety of current and emerging biochemical, biophysical, immunochemical, molecular and cell biology approaches to 1) purify and reconstitute membrane proteins into lipid vesicles for structure-function analyses; 2) determine the high resolution structure of proteins and their structural, functional and regulatory domains; 3) identify specific protein-protein interactions responsible for the formation of molecular assemblies; 4) determine the molecular and cellular mechanisms underlying retinal degenerative diseases; 5) develop novel reagents and cell and animal models for analysis of retinal degenerative diseases; and 6) investigate therapeutic interventions for selective retinal degenerative diseases.
 Some of the techniques currently being employed include:

 • Generation and characterization of monoclonal antibodies

 • cDNA cloning and sequencing

 • Heterologous protein expression in bacteria, yeast, insect and mammalian cells